 Mindful happiness occurs when we align our mind, body, and spirit with our unique strengths.
 Happiness is not a destination, but a journey of the authenticity of our truth, a lifelong practice of pursuing a wholeness that is genuine and unique to each of us.
 Each moment in our life gives us the opportunity to be keenly aware of the path to follow, even if it’s one that you need to create.
 By following your individual journey through mindfulness, you will own the key to creating a life of fulfillment, which in my view is “happiness.”

-Wholistic Women Living, LLC embarked on their 5th soulful journey to beautiful Sedona, Arizona.
-There was plenty of time to pause and play in a supportive space with certified coaches and reconnect with our wise women selves.
+Wholistic Women Living, LLC is ready to embark on their 5th soulful journey to beautiful Sedona, Arizona.
+There is plenty of time to pause and play in a supportive space with certified coaches and reconnect with our wise women selves.

 Kelye Rouse Brown, founder of Wholistic Women Living, LLC, has been traveling to Sedona for over 30 years and says the more you develop your relationship with this land, the more it will reward you with magical experiences.
 Any season is a wonderful time to visit Sedona, but we find October’s average high temperature of 77 is the best for immersing yourself in this soulful splendor.

-It was a time to explore, wonder and Be Whole at our Soulful Sedona 2023 Destination Retreat.
+We look forward to explore, wonder and Be Whole at our Soulful Sedona 2024 Destination Retreat.

 “This journey was empowering and magical beyond all belief.
 I was able to be in touch with a childlike and primal part of myself that I thought had long gone extinct.
 I enjoyed every single aspect of the trip from the seminars, to the art, to the activities, to the nature, and the beautiful Sedona surroundings.
 Plan to attend next year.”